jonimake/arma-ccip/README.md

 Configuring allowed weapons
 --
 In order to enable CCIP on a certain aircraft, you have to define all CCIP compatible weapons in a config for that vehicle.
 You can see examples within.
+If you wish not to use CCIP with a certain vehicle just remove the vehicles specific PBO and bisign.

 Already configured vehicles:
 =========